moubony/fullthrolle_code_challenge/README.md

 # Deployment

-## Download ,then change directories to project directory
+## Clone the repository and then change directories to project directory

 $ cd &lt;project directory&gt;